shhschilling/MasterTwo/Readme.md

+# Abstract
-The Mathematica package MasterTwo allows the calculation of one- and two-loop integrals which can be reduced to scalar integrals independent of external momenta and depending on up to two masses.
+The Mathematica package MasterTwo allows the calculation of one* and two*loop Feynman integrals which can be reduced to scalar integrals independent of external momenta and depending on up to two different masses.
+It consists of two subpackages, Fermions~ and Integrals.
+Fermions covers the standard Dirac Algebra to transform the integrals in scalar integrals.
+Integrals perform the subsequent Taylor expansion, partial fraction, tensor reduction and the integration of the thus achieved scalar integrals.

+# Structure
-The main programme MasterTwo.m calls the two subpackages
+The main programme  `MasterTwo.m` calls these two subpackages

-- Fermions.m:  containing functions for standard Dirac algebra, traces etc...
+* `Fermions.m`:  containing functions for standard Dirac algebra, traces etc...

-- Integrals.m: containing functions for Taylor expansion, tensor reduction, partial fraction
+* `Integrals.m`: containing functions for Taylor expansion, tensor reduction, partial fraction

+# Help

-The package is equipped with an on-line help to each
+The package is equipped with an online help to each command.

-command.
-MasterTwoInfo[] produces a list with all the available
+`MasterTwoInfo[]` produces a list with all the available commands and `

-commands and ?command prints a short information on syntax and effect
+?command `prints a short information on syntax and effect of command.

-of command.

 A detailed description of all functionalities is given in the manual being part of this distribution.

-INSTALLATION UNDER LINUX
+# Installation under Linux

-There is an installation program with the Package.
-It copies the files where they belong, updates the init.m

-file in the .Mathematica/Autoload/directory in the home directory, so that you can load the package without having to give the whole path.

-To install the package,
+The installer MasterTwoInstall copies the files into the correct path, updates the init.m file in the .Mathematica/Autoload/directory in the home directory, To install the package,

- - copy the zip file MasterTwo-1.0.zip to your disk,
+ * copy the zip file MasterTwo-1.0.zip to your disk,

- - unpack it with unzip MasterTwo-1.0.zip.
+ * unpack it with unzip MasterTwo-1.0.zip.

- - Change directory to MasterTwo-1.0
+ * Change directory to MasterTwo-1.0

- - Change the permission of the installation script:chmod +x MasterTwoInstal
+ * Change the permission of the installation script:
+  ` chmod +x MasterTwoInstall`

- - Execute it: ./MasterTwoInstall
+ * Execute it: `./MasterTwoInstall `

 Follow the instructions...

-UNINSTALLATION
+# Uninstallation under Linux

 Run the program ./MasterTwoUninstall in the installation directory of MasterTwo.

-INSTALLATION UNDER MACOS and Windows
+# Installatiion under  MACOS and Windows

 To install the package

+* Quit Mathematica if it is running.
+Uninstall the older version of MasterTwo, if present.
-- Start Mathematica and type $Path in order to find out the exact path of the

-  Autoload directories of your Mathematica distribution
+* Start Mathematica and type $Path in order to find out the exact path of the Autoload directories of your Mathematica distribution

-- Copy the files
+* Copy the files

-                 Fermions.m

-                 Integrals.m

-                 MasterTwo.m
+  * `Fermions.m`
+  *  `Integrals.m `
+  *  `MasterTwo.m `

+in one of the Autoload directories.

+*  Close Mathematica.
+*  In your next Mathematica session you can start the package by typing in `<<MasterTwo` `